sous-chefs/ruby_rbenv/README.md

 end
 ```

-## System-Wide Mac Installation Note
+## System-Wide macOS Installation Note

 This cookbook takes advantage of managing profile fragments in an `/etc/profile.d` directory, common on most Unix-flavored platforms.
-Unfortunately, Mac OS X does not support this idiom out of the box, so you may need to [modify][mac_profile_d] your user profile.
+Unfortunately, macOS does not support this idiom out of the box, so you may need to [modify][mac_profile_d] your user profile.

 ## Development